 There are text message notifications for activities (which is good) but there isn't an app (slated to come out in the Fall of 2017).
 The text message interface is fairly simple, you can get current balance and the next transfer information, but an app would be nice and it appears to be on its way.

 In lieu of an app, their site is designed to be mobile responsive and works quite well.

 The big difference, and why I'm reviewing Rize and haven't done a review of Dobot, Qapital, or some of the other microsaving apps (Digit is the exception and that was when they were free), is that they're about investing.
 They pay interest, when others don't, to get you in the mindset that these types of saving tools should be growing as well as accumulating.

 When you're saving for a goal in 6 months, the interest doesn't matter.
-Some interest is nicer than zero but it won't make a difference.
+Some interest, as what you get with some short term investments, is nicer than zero but it won't make a difference.